khofstadter/navigatingthedigitalworld.com/index.md

 While currently serving as a resource for a specific university module, the vision for this platform extends far beyond.
 I aim to expand it into an accessible online course for digital explorers from diverse backgrounds all over the globe.

-Hi I am [Kris](https://krishofstadter.com/), the person behind the words.
+Hi!
+I am [Kris](https://krishofstadter.com/), the person behind the words.
 Welcome aboard!

 ## Image Credits